What is clutter? Any item that does not serve a valid purpose.

 But sometimes, even if we haven’t used it in years (or ever), we still want to keep it.
 We hope to use it someday.
 What if we delete it and then decide to use it later?

-– The one time I used our pasta maker, it was great!
-The pasta tasted much better than the boxed kind, it was healthier, and the kids had fun using the machine with me.
-But it takes so much time and effort, I haven’t made fresh pasta in over two years.
+THE PASTA MAKER: The one time I used it, it was great!
+The fresh pasta tasted better, it was healthier, and the kids had fun using the machine with me.
+But I haven’t made fresh pasta in over two years.
 Is the pasta maker clutter?

-– These three formal dresses still look nice on me.
-I have heels and jewelry to match each one, and I really like them.
-But my husband and I haven’t been to an upscale occasion in five years.
+THE FORMAL DRESSES: These three fancy dresses still look nice on me and I really like them.
+But I haven’t been to a formal occasion in five years.
 Are these dresses clutter?

-– I would love to read each of these 20 books on my shelf.
+THE BOOKS: I would love to read all of these books on my shelf.
 They would certainly help me grow intellectually, emotionally, and spiritually.
 But I still haven’t finished the book I started last year.
 Are these books clutter?

 Just hearing these examples probably brought to mind a few things in your house that fit into this same category.
-You haven’t been using it, but you hope to some day.
-Here is one strategy . . .
+You haven’t been using it, but you aren’t sure whether it is clutter.
+Here is one way to decide . . .

 Give yourself a Declutter Deadline: Use It or Lose It!

 THE PASTA MAKER: I have three months to make home-made pasta at least once.
 If I can’t find the time, if I don’t have the energy, or if I simply don’t care enough to follow through, that’s okay!
 I will say goodbye to the pasta maker and enjoy the extra cabinet space.

 THE FORMAL DRESSES: My husband and I have six months to do something fancy enough for me to wear one of these dresses.
 If it’s too expensive, or if we decide would have more fun doing something more casual, that’s okay!
 I will choose my favorite dress (just in case), let go of the others, and enjoy the extra closet space.